Staying Optimistic During Your Job Search

 4. Engage With People via Networking

 Most of us don't engage in networking because people find it terrifying to talk to strangers, but the honest truth is that we "network" all the time.
 Networking is simply getting to know people and whether you realize it or not, you probably "network" every day and everywhere you go.
 When you introduce yourself to others or strike up a conversation with the person next to you in line, when you meet a friend of a friend, when you catch up with a former co-worker, or stop to chat with your neighbor - all of those things are networking.
 You're getting to know others and building connections.
 The stranger next to you in line, your neighbor, the friend of a friend, and your former co-worker ALL have the potential to help you with your job search.
 They all have something to teach you and they all have their own network of people.
+Building these connections with people around you and with strangers as well gives you the foundation for a strong network that can support you to reach your goals.

 5. Reflect to Find Meaning & Purpose and Fuel Self-Development

 What does it mean to “follow your passion” - especially when it comes to finding a job?
-It's a tall order for anyone to answer that question because we are all multi-faceted beings with different layers to who we are while managing societal pressures and demands.
+It's a tall order for anyone to answer that question because we are all multi-faceted people with different layers to who we are while managing societal pressures and demands.
 To start, it can be useful to figure out what has meaning and purpose for you.
 What moves you?
 What drives you?
 Your answers may not necessarily be a career-related, but it could help you figure out how to bring meaning and purpose to different parts of your life.
 Reflect within and try to answer these few questions:

 - Have you developed a sense of your true self and have you defined the values you want to live by?